benton/rds_backup_service/README.md

-  This file defines three different types of AWS accounts: the various RDS accounts to grab SQL from; the S3 account where the SQL output will be written; and an optional EC2 account, which is used by the `setup:security_groups` rake task to perform post-configuration setup.
+  This file defines three different types of AWS accounts: the various RDS accounts to grab SQL from; the S3 account where the SQL output will be written; and an optional EC2 account, which is used by the `setup:rds_backup_groups` rake task to perform post-configuration setup.

 * `./config/settings.yml` or `ENV['RDS_SETTINGS_FILE']`

   This file defines the S3 bucket name for the output, plus some other options.

-Once these files have been edited, run `rake setup:security_groups`, which:
+Once these files have been edited, run `rake setup:rds_backup_groups`, which:

 * makes sure the configured Security Groups exist in all the RDS and EC2 accounts
 * opens the RDS Security Group in each RDS account to the EC2 Security Group